Parent-Child Relationships and Potential Problems

 - Discipline problems including selfishness, defiance, unstable behaviour, recklessness, deceitfulness, violent behaviour and disruptive behaviour.

-- Educational problems including disruptive behaviour, bullying, decreased learning ability and academic achievements.
+- Educational problems including disruptive behaviour, bullying and decreased learning ability and academic achievements.

 - Family conflict and discord: lack of structure and discipline, disagreement about child rearing.